romchie/core-project-2023/README.md

-# CoRE Class Spring 2023
+# CoRE Class Project Spring 2023
-A Python script that reads in your Binghamton PODS username and password via stdin and signs you in to Brightspace on Chrome
+A Python script that reads in your Binghamton PODS username and password via stdin and signs you in to Brightspace on Chrome.
+Your username and password is stored in a hidden file, which can be manually overwritten or cleared at any time.
 ### Important Notes
 - make sure Chrome is installed and up to date
 - works locally on OSX (unsure about other builds)